15 Things You Might Not Know About The Kentucky Derby

 The Kentucky Derby is shorter than it used to be

-Well actually, that little factoid is correct — for the first 21 years of the Derby's existence, the race was a grueling 1.5 miles.
-Today, only the Belmont Stakes is that long, and as the final leg of the Triple Crown, it's the longest race that any thoroughbred racehorse is likely to run in its career (via Kentucky Derby).
+For the first 21 years of the Kentucky Derby's existence, the race was a grueling 1.5 miles.
+Today, only the Belmont Stakes is that long, and as the final leg of the Triple Crown, it's the longest race that any thoroughbred racehorse is likely to run in its career.

-In 1896, it finally dawned on someone that maybe 1.5 miles was too much to ask of thoroughbreds that were barely past their third birthdays (via Kentucky Derby), so the distance was dialed back to 1.25 miles, which is the length it remains today.
+In 1896, it finally dawned on someone that maybe 1.5 miles was too much to ask of thoroughbreds that were barely past their third birthdays, so the distance was dialed back to 1.25 miles, which is the length it remains today.
 That change in distance is evident if you look back at the winning times across the race's history — before 1896, winning times rarely surpassed 2 minutes 37 seconds.
-Today, winners usually finish the race in an average of 2 minutes and 3 seconds (via USA Today Sports).
+Today, winners usually finish the race in an average of just over 2 minutes, a number that has stubbornly stayed much the same for many decades.

-Over the long history of the Kentucky Derby, just about every horse that ever won was bred in the state of Kentucky.
-That's not super surprising, since horse breeding and racing is kind of a big thing in Kentucky, so it's really a numbers game more than anything.
-According to Horse Racing Nation, as of the 2021 Derby, 113 out of 147 Derby winners have been Kentucky born and bred.
+Over the long history of the Kentucky Derby, most of the horses that won were bred in the state of Kentucky.
+That's not super-surprising, since horse breeding and racing are both a big thing in Kentucky, so it's really a numbers game more than anything.
+As of the 2024 Derby, 116 out of 149 Derby winners have been Kentucky-born.

 The slowest Derby winner was really, really slow

-If you want to count the horses that ran the race when it was still 1.5 miles, the honor of slowest-ever winner goes to Kingman, who finished at 2 minutes 52.25 seconds.
-American Classic Pedigrees, though, says all four jockeys in that year's running had been told to keep it slow for the first mile, which made the whole race artificially sluggish.
+If you want to count the horses that ran the race when it was still 1.5 miles, the honor of slowest-ever winner goes to Kingman, who in 1891 finished at 2 minutes 52.25 seconds.
+All four jockeys in that year's running had been told to keep it slow for the first mile, which made the whole race artificially sluggish.

 Only three fillies have ever won the race

 Stallions, geldings, and mares compete on pretty even footing in many equestrian sports.
-Gender doesn't matter that much for things like dressage, show jumping, and rodeo (via World of Showjumping) — winning in these sports is more about good training and good horsemanship than it is about gender.
+Gender doesn't matter that much for things like dressage, show jumping, and rodeo; winning in these sports is more about good training and good horsemanship than it is about gender.
 But in tests of pure speed, female horses aren't usually thought of as being competitive with male horses.

 Gray horses almost never win